iTflatApps/SmartNotes/.github/contributing.md

 We use the [Conventional Commits](https://www.conventionalcommits.org) specification to standardize our commit history. <br> The commit message summary (or pull request title) is constructed by prepending the type of change being made (e.g., *feat*, *fix*, *refactor*), followed by an imperative, present tense sentence (without a period).
 Example: `fix: make header bold`

 > Types other than *fix:* and *feat:* are allowed.

+## Content Changes

+Most content changes can be made without cloning the repository. <br>
+Simply locate the file you wish to change in the GitHub UI, and click the little edit icon to make your change directly on the GitHub website.

 ## Project setup